 Beyond the self-evident path of app termination (which removes all windows for that PID immediately), Zonogy uses several mechanisms to detect individual window destruction.
-Not all applications emit didTerminateApplication or AX destroy notifications (e.g., Find My) so we need to cast a wider net.
-The sync-based mechanisms detect a window as destroyed when its (pid, CGWindowID) is missing from CGWindowListCopyWindowInfo, or its AXUIElement returns .invalidUIElement/.cannotComplete/.illegalArgument when probed.

 Per-PID validation with retry (ValidationRetryManager): After window focus changes within an app, app switches (validates the previous app), app deactivation/hide, and placed native-tab candidates that full sync does not find in WindowServer, runs a PID-scoped check.
 If no destroyed windows are found but the PID still has managed windows (i.e., AX may be temporarily stale), retries with exponential backoff (≈0.2–3.2 s).
 This tries to catch window closed as soon as possible so that its zone is emptied and UI updates.

 Zone sync pruning: A full syncWindowsToZones() pass (normal layout reconciliation pass, not the live-resize path) checks all managed windows for destruction.
-Full syncs run frequently — after zone add/remove, window placement, miniaturize/deminiaturize, drag-drop, screen-topology changes, WinShot/Launcher operations, and other layout-affecting events.
+Full syncs run frequently — after zone add/remove, window placement, miniaturize/deminiaturize, drag-drop, display-topology changes, WinShot/Launcher operations, and other layout-affecting events.

 (pid, CGWindowID) reappears during a subsequent capture pass, the window is restored with its original windowId and recency timestamp, and placed back into its original zone (if that zone is still empty) or through the normal placement pipeline otherwise.CGWindowID) is discovered for that PID after the pending entry has aged past a short grace window.
 Very recent entries are retained because another same-PID window does not prove that a just-pruned (pid, CGWindowID) cannot still reappear.When a window is placed in the floating zone, it receives a 0.5-second protection window during which focus/front-most changes will not trigger occlusion-based floating-zone minimization.
 If a spurious focus event occurs during this window (e.g., macOS activating a sibling window after the displaced occupant is minimized), the floating-zone occupant is reactivated/raised so it remains visible and interactive.
 This prevents a newly placed window from being immediately dismissed.
-Exception: if the floating window is currently minimized (per the Accessibility API), the protection-driven re-raise is skipped, so a user who quickly minimizes a just-placed floating window is not fought by a spurious unminimize.
+Exception: if the floating window is currently minimized (per the AX API), the protection-driven re-raise is skipped, so a user who quickly minimizes a just-placed floating window is not fought by a spurious unminimize.

 The same protection mechanism applies when restoring layouts from sleep/wake recovery or WinShot snapshots, so that internal restore operations do not fight normal layout behavior.